Hullett Provincial Wildlife Area

 Click here to check out the wonderful interactive map/story featuring Hullett Marsh and 16 other Ontario wetlands that you can visit this winter!

-This year marks the 25th anniversary of Friends of Hullett becoming a registered charitable organization.
-To commemorate this momentous achievement and celebrate all the hard work of past and present staff, volunteers and members of the Board of Directors, FOH has commissioned 4 unique styles of ball caps.
-These hats can be purchased at the Hullett Office (41378 Hydro Line Road) or via PayPal or EMT (pickup only) for a price of $25 each.
-Please email staff to arrange pickup or for in-person availability.
+Last year marked the 25th anniversary of Friends of Hullett becoming a registered charitable organization.
+To commemorate this momentous achievement and celebrate all the hard work of past and present staff, volunteers and members of the Board of Directors, FOH commissioned 4 unique styles of ball caps.
+A few of these limited edition hats are still available at the Hullett Office (41378 Hydro Line Road) or via PayPal or EMT.

 Available styles include: